My journey – My train travel to Tibet as a solo traveller

 Keep in mind prices can fluctuate and are subject to availability.
 Check first before booking.

+Read more about what it is like to travel to Tibet by train here.
 Now you know everything on how to travel to Tibet.
 If you plan ahead and arrange the right paperwork in advance, there is nothing that stops your from travelling solo to this amazing country.

 Have you ever travelled to Tibet by train?
 What is your opinion on how to travel to Tibet?